The JS Framework for

 Dev Dev Setup (Express + Vite)

-Edit package.json for "module" and "type": "module" support
+Edit package.json for "module" support and "type": "module"

 {